improbable-eng/perforce-buildkite-plugin/README.md

 See [p4 set](https://www.perforce.com/manuals/cmdref/Content/CmdRef/p4_set.html?Highlight=precedence) for more on system variables and precedence.

+#### `fingerprint` (optional, string)

+Supply a trusted p4 server fingerprint to ensure the server the client connects to has not been MITM'd.

 #### `stream` (optional, string)

 Which p4 stream to sync, e.g. `//dev/minimal`.
 Can be overridden by `view`.